rossberg/camp/README.txt

 * `Main` and the various `Run_*` modules implement the application-specific UI interaction of the different panes.

-* `Layout` declares all the widgets used by the actual UI.
+* `Geometry` and `Layout` declare global parameters and all the widgets used by the actual UI.

 * `Ui` is a library of generic widgets implemented on top of the low-level API.